apache/druid/docs/design/index.md

 - You need low-latency updates of _existing_ records using a primary key.
 Druid supports streaming inserts, but not streaming updates (updates are done using background batch jobs).
 - You are building an offline reporting system where query latency is not very important.
-- You want to do "big" joins (joining one big fact table to another big fact table) and you are okay with these queries taking a long time to complete.
+- You want to do big joins (joining one big fact table to another big fact table) and you are okay with these queries taking a long time to complete.